Polynomial SOS

-Every form that is SOS is also a positive polynomial, and although the converse is not always true, Hilbert proved that for n = 2, 2m = 2 or n = 3 and 2m = 4 a form is SOS if and only if it is positive.
-The same is also valid for the analog problem on positive symmetric forms.
+Every form that is SOS is also a positive polynomial, although the converse is not always true in general.
+In the special cases of n = 2 and 2m = 2, or n = 3 and 2m = 4, Hilbert proved that a form is SOS if and only if it is positive.
+The same is also true for the analogous problem with positive symmetric forms.

-Although not every form can be represented as SOS, explicit sufficient conditions for a form to be SOS have been found.
+Although not every form is SOS, there are efficiently testable sufficient conditions for a form to be SOS.
 Moreover, every real nonnegative form can be approximated as closely as desired (in the $l_1$-norm of its coefficient vector) by a sequence of forms $\{f_\epsilon\}$ that are SOS.